rails/rails/guides/source/engines.md

 Testing an engine
 -----------------

-When an engine is generated there is a smaller dummy application created inside it at `test/dummy`.
-This application is used as a mounting point for the engine to make testing the engine extremely simple.
+When an engine is generated, there is a smaller dummy application created inside it at `test/dummy`.
+This application is used as a mounting point for the engine, to make testing the engine extremely simple.
 You may extend this application by generating controllers, models or views from within the directory, and then use those to test your engine.

 The `test` directory should be treated like a typical Rails testing environment, allowing for unit, functional and integration tests.

-### Functional tests
+### Functional Tests

 A matter worth taking into consideration when writing functional tests is that the tests are going to be running on an application - the `test/dummy` application - rather than your engine.
 This is due to the setup of the testing environment; an engine needs an application as a host for testing its main functionality, especially controllers.
 This means that if you were to make a typical `GET` to a controller in a controller's functional test like this: